Skip to content

 The BassEXP Track Record

 We've been at this a long time.
-BassEXP has over 100 years of combined experience in oil and gas exploration and production across Oklahoma and Texas.
+BassEXP has over 100 years of combined experience in oil and gas exploration and production in Oklahoma.
 Our geologists, petroleum engineers, and landmen have drilled hundreds of wells in established formations with proven track records.

-- Tax Optimization: Programs structured to maximize working interest tax benefits with detailed K-1 reporting
+• Tax Optimization: Programs structured to maximize working interest tax benefits with detailed year-end tax-reporting documentation

 View our current investment opportunities or contact our team to discuss whether oil well investing is right for your portfolio.